Skip to main content

 Expectation of Campers

-We expect all campers to demonstrate Museum Manners while at camp and visiting the Smithsonian's museums.
+All campers are expected to demonstrate Museum Manners while at camp and visiting the Smithsonian's museums.
 Museum Manners include acting with respect towards others, being careful of the exhibits, and following instructions from instructors and YTAs.
 Camps for children going into grades 1 through 3 will also employ the Smithsonian Stars System.

 Please review these expectations with your camper in the weeks leading up to their camp session.
 If you have any questions or need clarification about these guidelines, please email SummerCamp@si.edu.